tomanistor/osprey/archetypes/gallery.md

     #   wait: 75
 buttons:
   - i18n: view # i18n key (see i18n directory, see https://gohugo.io/functions/i18n/)
-    icon: angle-circled-right # optional: use an icon (in this case arrow right)
+    icon: view # optional: use an icon from icons.yaml
     newTab: false # optional: controls if url should be opened in new tab
     url: ""
   - i18n: code